Accord has been developed as a control system for microprocessor-enhanced MIDI Accordions.

 Settings can be saved in an appropriately-named file, which can be viewed and loaded so as to change the current settings.
 These will be ‘persisted’ automatically.
 Settings files are stored within the Accord system server (inside the Accordion), and can be backed-up and re-loaded as necessary with a system utility.

-A patch is a simple command sequence given to the synthesizer to set up parameters for the playing of a single channel.
+A patch is a simple command sequence given to the synthesizer and accordion server, to set up parameters for the playing of a single channel.
 A simple patch would normally look like the following example:

 patch=1a, 11, 45, 100, 18, 5, 27 # Chrom.
 Perc.: Hard Vibes on channel Treble